-On Sundays, Nett serves a traditional southern meat and three lunch, cafeteria style, from 11:00AM-3:00PM for about $7.
+On Sundays, Nett serves traditional southern meat and three lunch, cafeteria-style, from 11:00 AM-3:00PM for about $7.
 Fried chicken, catfish, green beans, and creamed potatoes are always on the menu and are made with love from her personal cookbook.
-If you’re up for it, Fridays and Saturdays are reserved for frogs legs dinners.
+If you’re up for it, Fridays and Saturdays are reserved for frog’s legs dinners.
 Ask Nett where the legs come from and she’ll just smile and wink and say, “The same place we get everything else.”

 Nett is the sixth owner of the store, open since 1910.
-What began 12 years ago as a crazy business venture for Nett, her husband and their daughter, has turned into a new tradition for the community.
+What began 12 years ago as a crazy business venture for Nett, her husband, and their daughter, has turned into a new tradition for the community.
 Celebrities drop in for her cooking too — Clay Walker, Hank Williams Jr, and Billy Currington.
 And when Dolly pops in, she always orders — you guessed it — a bologna sandwich.

 People come from miles to hear the deer head on the wall wish them happy birthday.
 Look closely and you’ll see Nett with a microphone in her pocket controlling the interactive deer mount.
 (She likes to make the deer sing and talk back to patrons while they enjoy their meal.)